launchbadge/sqlx/cargo-sqlx/README.md

 ##### Commands
 - `add <name>` - add new migration to your migrations folder named `<timestamp>_<name>.sql`
+- `database` - create or drop database based on connection string
 - `run` - Runs all migrations in your migrations folder

 ##### Limitations
 - No down migrations!
 If you need down migrations, there are other more feature complete migrators to use.
 - Only support postgres.
-Could be convinced to add other databases if there is need and easy to use database connection libs.
+Other databases is planned